-Geography - Year 10 - Manifest
+Geography - Year 11 - Manifest

-Paper 1 Living with the Physical Environment 90 Marks - 1 Hour - 35% OF THE GCSE
+Paper 1 - Living with the Physical Environment 1 Hour 30 minutes

-Physical landscapes in the UK, 3.4 Geographic al skills .1 Living with the physical environm ection A: The challenge of natural ha Key idea Specification content Natural hazards pose major risks to people and property.
+Content overview : Unit 1 - Living with the physical environment; Section A and C R A G 3.1 Living with the physical environment Section A: The challenge of natural hazards Natural hazards Key idea Specification content Natural hazards pose major risks to people and property.
 Definition of a natural hazard.
 Types of natural hazard.
 Factors affecting hazard risk. ectonic hazards Key idea Specification content Earthquakes and volcanic eruptions are the result of physical processes.
 Plate tectonics theory.
 Global distribution of earthquakes and volcanic eruptions and their relationship to plate margins.
 Physical processes taking place at different types of plate margin (constructive, destructive and conservative) that lead to earthquakes and volcanic activity.
-The effects of, and responses to, a tectonic hazard vary between areas of contrasting levels of wealth. and conservative) that lead to
+The effects of, and responses to, a tectonic hazard vary between areas of contrasting levels of wealth.
+Primary and secondary effects of a tectonic hazard.
+Immediate and long-term responses to a tectonic hazard.
+Use named examples to show how the effects and responses to a tectonic hazard vary between two areas of contrasting levels of wealth.

-Management can reduce the effects of a tectonic hazard.
-Reasons why people continue to live in areas at risk from a tectonic hazard.
-How monitoring, prediction, protection and planning can reduce the risks from a tectonic hazard.
-Weather hazards Key idea Specification content Global atmospheric circulation helps to determine patterns of weather and climate.
+How monitoring, prediction, protection and planning can reduce the risks from a tectonic hazard. eather hazards Key idea Specification content Global atmospheric circulation helps to determine patterns of weather and climate.
 General atmospheric circulation model: pressure belts and surface winds.
 Tropical storms (hurricanes, cyclones, typhoons) develop as a result of particular Global distribution of tropical storms (hurricanes, cyclones, typhoons). physical conditions.
 An understanding of the relationship between tropical storms and general atmospheric circulation.
 Causes of tropical storms and the sequence of their formation and development.
 The structure and features of a tropical storm.
 How climate change might affect the distribution, frequency and intensity of tropical storms.
 Tropical storms have significant effects on people and the environment.
 Primary and secondary effects of tropical storms.
 Immediate and long-term responses to tropical storms.
 Use a named example of a tropical storm to show its effects and responses.
 How monitoring, prediction, protection and planning can reduce the effects of tropical storms.
 The UK is affected by a number of weather hazards.
 An overview of types of weather hazard experienced in the UK.
 Extreme weather events in the UK have impacts on human activity.
 An example of a recent extreme weather event in the UK to illustrate: • causes social, economic and environmental impacts how management strategies can reduce risk.
-Evidence that weather is becoming more extreme in the UK.
-Climate change Key idea Specification content Climate change is the result of natural and human factors, and has a range of effects.
+Evidence that weather is becoming more extreme in the UK. limate change Key idea Specification content Climate change is the result of natural and human factors, and has a range of effects.
 Evidence for climate change from the beginning of the Quaternary period to the present day.
+Possible causes of climate change: